amerharb/sedk/README.md

 #### Limitation

-- Currently Having Step can only be used with Where conditions, aggregate function condition to be added later
+- Currently, Having step can only be used with Where conditions, aggregate function condition to be added later

 ```typescript
 sql.select(name, f.avg(age).as('Employee Age Avrage')).from(Employee).groupBy(name).having(name.eq('John')).getSQL()